scalableminds/webknossos/docs/dashboard.md

 This screen shows all the available and accessible datasets for a user.
 The presentation differs corresponding to the user role.
 Normal users can start or continue annotations and work on tasks.
-[Admins and Team Managers](./users.md#access-rights-roles) also have access to dedicated administration screens and advanced dataset options.
+[Admins and Team Managers](./users.md#access-rights-roles) also have access to dedicated administration screens and advanced dataset properties.

+You can view the dataset, or create new skeleton or volume annotations from this screen.
+Search for your dataset by using the search bar or by sorting any of the table columns.

 ![Dashboard for Team Managers or Admins](./images/dashboard_datasets.png)
 ![Dashboard for Normal Users](./images/dashboard_normal_user.png)